 All characters (and real people for that matter) have a set of unspoken beliefs, which are a combination of all their life experiences.
-This is the voice inside their head that not only provides a constant dialogue, but will also ‘influence’ a character’s reaction in any given situation.
-These ‘thoughts’ are unconscious.
+This is the voice inside their head that not only provides a constant dialogue but will also influence a character’s reaction in any given situation.
+These thoughts are unconscious.

 Perhaps your main character was brought up in a family environment that teaches how Chinese people are dishonest and cannot be trusted.
-As your character grows up, he may have intellectually understood that this belief is wrong, but it is ingrained and lies dormant.
+As your character grows up, he may have intellectually understood that this belief is wrong, but it is ingrained and lies dormant nonetheless.
 This latent racist attitude makes up part of the character’s internal voice.
-They may be consciously aware that this view is racist.
-They may even consider themselves not to be a racist.
-In fact, in everyday life they probably say and do things that demonstrate to the world that they are not, in fact, racist.
-However, in any given situation, involving interaction with a Chinese person, the character will be influenced, sub-consciously, by their internal voice.
-The character would, probably, not say, ‘I distrust Chinese people.’
-However, they would interact in a way, perhaps subtly (or not so subtly), different from a character that did not hold the same beliefs.
+He may be consciously aware that this view is racist.
+Yet he may not even consider himself to be a racist.
+In everyday life, he probably says and does things that demonstrate to the world that he is not, in fact, racist.
+However, in any given situation involving interaction with a Chinese person, the character will be influenced, subconsciously, by his internal voice.
+The character would, probably, not say, “I distrust Chinese people.”
+However, he would interact in a way, perhaps subtly (or not so subtly), different from a character who did not hold the same beliefs.

 You say one thing and do another.

 Many experienced authors will start the writing process by jotting down a few notes about a character and the major influences in that character’s life.
 The author will decide on the character’s main views on the world and build a broad picture of the character.
-Some writers like to find pictures and images to represent the character.
+Some authors like to find pictures and images to represent the character.
 Some think of real people.

 The character profile is created for your eyes only!
 It is NOT part of the novel.

-Let’s face it, you’ll want to show off and TELL the reader why your writing is so clever.
+Let’s face it.
+You’ll want to show off and TELL the reader why your writing is so clever.

-If you do – YOU LOSE!
+If you do, YOU LOSE!

 The ultimate goal is to create a space between the character and the reader.
-You want your characters to speak and act in a way that is both truthful and logical, but never explained by the narrator.
-It is in this space that the reader will fill in his or her own understanding of the character.
-They will, instinctively, search to understand the character.
+You want your characters to speak and act in a way that is both truthful and logical but never explained by the narrator.
+It is in this space that the reader will fill in his or her understanding of the character.
+The reader will, instinctively, search to understand the character.
 (Remember what was said in the opening sections.
 Everyone’s brain is trained to give meaning to words and actions; it just can’t resist.)

 This forces the reader to engage, to become part of the story.
-As their understanding of your characters grows, via their words and actions, the reader will start to gain a deeper meaning.
+As the reader’s understanding of your characters grows, via their words and actions, the reader will start to gain a deeper meaning.

-It’s your Dr. Frankenstein’s bolt of lightening.
+It’s your Dr Frankenstein’s bolt of lightning.

 Each time you TELL the reader a character is happy or sad, rather than SHOW via actions, the reader disengages a little more.

-Each time you give into temptation and explain, the reader starts to turn off.
+Each time you give in to temptation and explain, the reader starts to turn off.